vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 B us absorbed many of the ideas from Greek astronomy including the use of technical terms like horā, liptikā, kendra, etc., ho did not either blindly copy the Graeco-Chaldean data.
 From whichever source he might have got the ideas. he absorbed it correctly and made an attempt to fix up the actual V.E point, as required in Chaldean astronomy, otherwise his zero-point would have been coincident with Ptolemy's.
 We have shown that whatever the Hindu zero-point of the zodiac might be, it is not coincident with that of Ptolemy.

-APPENDIX 5-C

-Gnomon Measurements in the Aitaroya Brahmana
+## APPENDIX 5-C Gnomon Measurements in Aitareya Brahmana

 References to the observation of the solstice are found The Vedic year-long sacrifices were begun in the earliest in vory early litorature as the following passage from the times on the day following the winter solstice.
 Honoo the Aitareja Brāhmaṇa shows?: